Sargam (1979 film): Soundtrack

 All the songs were composed by Laxmikant-Pyarelal and lyrics were penned by Anand Bakshi.
-With voice of Mohammed Rafi in all 7 songs.
-Among them 3 were duet with Lata Mangeshkar.
-The song “Dafli Wale Dafli Baja” was recreated by Vishal-Shekhar, in Student of the Year, in the song, Radha.
+The song “Dafli Wale Dafli Baja” was used as an interlude by Vishal-Shekhar, in the film version of the song, Radha, from Student of the Year, which also starred Kapoor.
+Sargam was also one of the best-selling Hindi film albums of the 1970s.